 \section{Methodology}

 We propose a comprehensive study on combinations of language and task representations using adapters and soft prompts.
 We evaluate for the first time the capabilities of \textbf{soft language prompts} in a systematic manner and evaluate the performance of diverse combinations of prompts and adapters in cross-lingual settings.
-The pipeline consisting of training, evaluation, and the languages and tasks that constitute each step is illustrated in Figure~\ref{fig:pipeline}.
+Our pipeline, consisting of training, evaluation, multiple languages and tasks that constitute each step, is illustrated in Figure~\ref{fig:pipeline}.

-In the following sections, we first give details on the different methods that we investigate for representing language information (Section \ref{sec:Lang-rep}) and task information (Section \ref{sec:Task-rep}).
-We then explain the combinations of prompts and adapters that we evaluate (Section \ref{subsec:combining}).
+In the following sections, we first give details on methods that we investigate for representing language (Section \ref{sec:Lang-rep}) and task information (Section \ref{sec:Task-rep}).
+We then explain the combinations of soft prompts and adapters that we evaluate (Section \ref{subsec:combining}).